 Designed by Jack Nicklaus, Bear’s Best takes on the namesake of the Golden Bear himself and delivers in terms of elegance and design.

-This Las Vegas golf course is unique and will challenge even the best players.
+This unique Las Vegas golf course will challenge even the best players.
 Each hole is hand-picked out of hundreds of golf holes from some of Jack Nicklaus’s most notable designs and implemented into the course.
 The result: a must-play experience that stands alone as an iconic golf course.